Lior-Ashkenazy/Thesis/README.md

 estimates the probability that the proposal would pass if all community members directly vote on it; then, based on such an estimation, a population sample of a certain size is being selected and the proposal is decided upon by taking the sample majority.
-We develop several concrete algorithms following this scheme and evaluate them using data from several Decentralized Autonomous Organizations (DAOs).
+To this end, we develop several variants of the architecture and evaluate their performance with respect to three data sources: data obtained from Kaggle (a popular venue for ML-related data); data gathered from Snapshot (a popular voting application for digital communities); and data sourced from Deep DAO (an analytics and information gathering platform for the DAO ecosystem).

-In this github folder, there are the central code files.
-Files order:
+In this github folder, there are the central code files:

-Split samples ID to train/test: split_train_test_IDs_for_autoencoder.py
-Due to data size, split the data into samples chuncks: Split_each_chr_to_chunks.py Train dimensionality reduction: 3.1.
-For PCA: PCA_dimension_reduction.py 3.2.
-For Autoencoder: Autoencoder_for_each_chr.py Preprocessing on the covariate matrix: covariate_arrangement.py Predict the variables after dimensionality reduction (just for autoencoder): snp_prediction_dimension_reduction.py Scale the variables after dimensionality reduction: scale_genes.py Join variables from all chromosomes after dimensionality reduction + covarivate matrix: join_all_chr_after_dr.py Match the dataframe (the result of section 7) to specific phenotype: match_pheno_IDs.py Train perdiction model: 9.1.
-For height phenotype: Height_prediction.py 9.2.
-For hypertension phenotype: hypertension_prediction.py
+1. Data files that organize relevant data as data frames:
+- KaggleData.py
+- SnapshotData.py
+- DeepDAOData.py
+2. Creating training and test sets based on the data:
+- DataExploration.py
+3. Data as features (TF-IDF or BERT):
+- NLP_TFIDF.py
+- BERTmodel.py
+4. Classifiers:
+- Models.py
+5. Simulating voting by creating votes:
+- GenerateVotes.py
+6. Sampling:
+- Sampling.py
+7. System evaluation:
+- SystemEvaluation.py

+Notes:
+1. Running the main file (main.py) is all that is required